-Pro tip: I personally love late spring and early summer time (mid June-early July) and early fall for elopements (September and October) for various reasons.
+Pro tip: I personally love late spring (June) and fall for elopements (September and October) for various reasons.
 Some Rifugios and cable cars are still operating during that time frame.
-Especially early fall is more stable in terms of weather (lower thunderstorm possibility than in summer), the air is clearer and the views are better - except for the occasional inversion fog.
+Especially fall is more stable in terms of weather (thunderstorm possibility is fading out), the air is clearer and the views are better - except for the occasional inversion fog.
 October has become my favorite month lately as it's less crowded.
 While the days are shorter and the nights colder, it's also a time with patches of golden fall days.
 On the other hand, sunrise elopements during summer time are unbeaten!
 For more details on weather & temperatures, check the Meteo Blue climate data for the Dolomites.

 If you are a fan of fall foliage, peak season usually starts kicking in mid to late October – the larch trees are a spectacular and colorful sight.
 Cold weather and snow is a factor to be considered though!
 If you are a fan of skiing, snowboarding and winter wonderlands - late December to February/March are the best times with lots of snow to make your dream winter elopement come true!